marcinguy/pfping/README.md

 Parallel ping with progressbar.
 Cut the scan time based on the amount of the cores installed on your computer.

+Scans ca 20,000 in ca. 1 min with 1000 parallel processes and timeout of 3 secs.

 ## Dependencies